 The first WBMT website was launched in 2010.
 Identifying itself via the internet was an important first step in the evolution of WBMT branding.
 In 2020 a new version of the website was launched: wbmt.org.
-Substantial effort is continually placed on posting current documents, information regarding Workshops and Symposia programs, and important newsworthy items (e.g., one millionth transplant announcement in early 2013, consensus statements, latest versions of the Bylaws and House Rules, etc.).
-In 2021 the section on Events & Education was renewed for a better overview on educational webinars and a section on Honorary Membership was added.
-WBMT is proud to have Mary M. Horowitz, MD, MS, Dr. Luc Noël and José Carrerras as its honorary members.
+Substantial effort is continually placed on posting current documents, information regarding Workshops and Symposia programs, and important newsworthy items (e.g., joint statement on crisis in Ukraine, latest versions of the Bylaws and House Rules, etc.).